TABLEALL

 The graceful sign on a Jindai cedar that first catches the eye is the work of calligrapher Hanako Takamiya.
 Upon entering the restaurant, a straight counter made of Nara cypress greets us.
 It is common for the wood to be slightly bent or warped, and a single piece as linear as this is extremely rare.
 The counter with white cloth-covered chairs seats nine and provides a fresh, clean impression.
 Additionally, there is a private room that accommodates up to four people.
 The gently curved white wall is a playful detail by the designer to resemble a wave, as Yamaguchi is a surfing enthusiast.
 Unusual for a sushi restaurant, the interior design allows natural light to enter through shoji screens, offering a different atmosphere between day and night.
 During the design process of the establishment, there was a proposal to use the window as the kitchen and place an L-shaped counter, but he was particular about using the straight counter.
 Hanging on the wall is a Picasso work with a hand and fish on a plate, borrowed from a kind guest as a courtesy.

-With a Michelin star just one year after opening, it proves its ability to serve the finest Edomae Sushi with excellent craftsmanship that combines tradition and innovation.
+With a star just one year after opening, it proves its ability to serve the finest Edomae Sushi with excellent craftsmanship that combines tradition and innovation.

 MORE